 For smaller artists, the pinch is far more acute.
 “Remember too, that my band, Metallica, is fortunate enough to make a great living from what it does,” Lars told a Senate Judiciary Hearing in July 2001.
 “Most artists are barely earning a decent wage and need every source of revenue available to scrape by.”

-As 2020 has shown, though – with the brutal reality of the coronavirus quarantine only just beginning to bite – building a music industry with only a single pillar of support can prove catastrophic, especially when tested in times of crisis.
+As 2021 has shown, though – with the pandemic decimating all forms of entertainment – building a music industry with only a single pillar of support can prove catastrophic, especially when tested in times of crisis.
 How many of our favourite acts will be able to survive this year without exceptional support on fans parts?
 And how much of the infrastructure required to stay on the road?